sts08015/BookSim-tutorial/tutorials/3/answers.md

 2. Run the simulation on a 16-router, 256-nodes 1D Flattened Butterfly.
 What is the saturation throughput achieved by UGAL for uniform random and adversarial traffic?
 Does it approach the ideal saturation throughput for both traffics?

-A: Exceeds 500 cycles at Injection Rate of 0.275 for adversarial traffic.
+A: Exceeds 500 cycles at Injection Rate of 0.425, 0.925, respectively.

 3. Do you think the performance of UGAL will be affected if it is run on different network sizes (32-nodes and 1024-nodes 1D Flattened Butterfly).